junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Rory closes his eyes, refusing the pained memory, "We just... fell apart, I guess.
 Normal life happened, the Doctor didn't come to us for months, and we had a big fight.
 It happens."

 "How did you fix it?"
-Dean stares at the middle of the dim shabby room, seeing a holy fire circle burning with the angel in the center.
+Dean stares at the middle of the dim shabby room, seeing holy fire burning around the angel in a circle.
 And the last look they shared before he left him there.
 He blinks the image away.
 He hopes never to see that look again.

 "Oh, um, Amy almost got killed by the Daleks, and we saved each other," Rory replies evenly, "because I need her, and she needs me."